 In the spring of 1958, William T. Muse, Dean of the T.C.
-Williams School of Law opened the first issue of the first volume of the University of Richmond Law Notes, with the following forward:
+Williams School of Law opened the first issue of the first volume of the University of Richmond Law Notes, with the following foreword:

 The first issue of the University of Richmond Law Notes inaugurates a service by the Faculty of the Law School which we hope will be of some value to lawyers of Virginia.
 If the bar thinks the undertaking worth while it will become a permanent publication,—perhaps enlarged in scope and volume.
 The Law Notes will be devoted to Virginia law.
 It will contain discussions of practical problems which are thought to be of current interest to the profession.
 Present in this issue—purposefully a modest beginning—are five brief articles, each prepared by a member of the Faculty.
 The authors have sought to select topics of concern to the practicing lawyers and have sought to present the material in an easy-to-read style with minimum of reference.
 There are no footnotes.
 Through the courtesy of the University of Richmond Law School Association copies of this issue are being distributed to all alumni of the Law School.
 We earnestly invite your comments and suggestions concerning this new project.

 The faculty of the law school played a strong role in the publication of the early editions.
-Even in 1964, when Dean Muse acknowledged that articles from alumni were welcomed, he noted that primary responsibility for the publication rested with the faculty.4 The first alumni piece, however, was published in the next issue.
+Even in 1964, when Dean Muse acknowledged that articles from alumni were welcomed, he noted that primary responsibility for the publication rested with the faculty.
+William T. Muse, Forward, 2 U. Rich.
+L. Notes ii (1964).
+The first alumni piece, however, was published in the next issue.
 See Edmonds, The Securities Acts and (Hopefully) How to Avoid Them, 2 U. Rich.
 L. Notes 121 (1965).
 John W. Edmonds, III was a 1956 graduate of the law school and a partner at Tucker, Mays, Moore and Reed of Richmond, Virginia.
 Law Notes continued annual publication until 1967.

 Student participation in the 1963 issue was not without controversy.
-A group of students, led by William G. Thomas and Michael Soffin, approached Dean Muse about making the Law Notes publication a student run publication.8 Dean Muse, however, was reluctant to relinquish control of the publication and denied the students’ request.
+A group of students, led by William G. Thomas and Michael Soffin, approached Dean Muse about making the Law Notes publication a student run publication.
+See DAVID J. MAYS, THE PURSUIT OF EXCELLENCE 74 (1970).
+Dean Muse, however, was reluctant to relinquish control of the publication and denied the students’ request.
 Unwavering, the students took their cause to the Faculty Senate.
 While unsuccessful in their attempts to take over Law Notes, the students were successful in achieving a greater level of participation the first student editorial board.

 Throughout the 1960’s students continued to pursue complete control of the publication.
 In 1968, the effort to make Law Notes a student publication succeeded when the University of Richmond Law Review, a completely student run organization, began publishing the volumes.
 To secure student control, the students, especially Bruce Bach and Pat McSweeney, solicited the support of T.C.
 Williams alumnus Ken Wheeler.
 The students felt that having an alumnus plead their case with Dean Muse was a safer proposition for them.
 After a contemptuous three hour meeting, Dean Muse relented.
 It is rumored that student demonstrations were planned if the visit with the Dean failed.
 The demonstrations, however, were not needed.
 The University of Richmond Law Review was created.
 The first student run publication was volume three in May of 1968.